TheOdinProject/curriculum/rails_programming/apis/api_basics.md

 #### Rendering Nothing or Errors

 Sometimes you just want to send out an HTTP error code without any response body.
-The web is conflicted about the best practices for doing so (see [this SO answer](http://stackoverflow.com/questions/9130191/how-to-return-correct-http-error-codes-from-ruby-on-rails-application) for a set of answers) .
+The web is conflicted about the best practices for doing so (see [this blog](https://web.archive.org/web/20201128082344/https://www.mobomo.com/2008/07/using-http-status-codes-for-rails-ajax-error-handling/) for one view and [this SO answer](http://stackoverflow.com/questions/9130191/how-to-return-correct-http-error-codes-from-ruby-on-rails-application) for a set of answers) .
 Here's a simple example (again we are just rendering the error in all cases):

 ~~~ruby
   # app/controllers/users_controller.rb